sufasah/FRCweb/readme.md

 ### Be Careful
 ![Be Careful](images/6.png)

-*If 'restart' is written next to the server in brackets, you need to restart the server otherwise app doesn't works.
+*If 'restart' is written next to the server in brackets, you need to restart the server otherwise app doesn't work.
 After that you can run on server again.*
 ### Welcome To Website
 ![It is on](images/7.png)